 Thankfully, help is at hand with Frazier, VIDEO TO VOICE's audio description software.
 Here's how a production company in Berlin lowered costs and audio-described a large catalogue of videos in just a few weeks.

 When the request came in, Sascha Lienert knew that he would have his work cut out.
 His client needed to make the videos in their online media library accessible with audio descriptions.
 And as is often the case in the film industry, the deadlines were pressing.

 Sascha is the Managing Director at Februar Film, a production company that primarily works on non-fiction documentary films.
 At the firm's office in the heart of Berlin, an experienced team of award-winning writers, editors, researchers, and directors come together to create films for the German and international market.

 "We came into contact with a company that created a platform for mental health topics.
 We produce instructional videos for them, which are then added to their website.
 For example, people can get advice on how to live with a relative suffering from depression or dementia."

-The client, German health insurer AOK, wanted the videos to include an audio description and subtitles.
+The client, German health insurer AOK, wanted the videos to include an audio description.
 Though the videos were usually one to two minutes in length, the catalogue comprised over 70 different projects, and speed was of the essence.

 Sascha is well versed in audio description matters: Februar Film produces programming for German public service television, which requires a certain amount of content to be accessible to all viewers.
 Therefore, Sascha first calculated how much it would cost to produce the audio descriptions for AOK using the traditional workflow.